BehnoodRasti/UnDIP/README.md

 "UnDIP: Hyperspectral Unmixing Using Deep Image Prior" IEEE Transactions on Geoscience and Remote Sensing

+Not that the copyright of the DIP software (https://github.com/DmitryUlyanov/deep-image-prior) used in UnDIP uploaded here is preseved.

 Here, the ground truth abundances (right) are compared with the estimated ones using UnDIP (left) for Samson and Jasper Ridge Datasets.